flond7/hallway_be/README_DJANGO.md

+## .ENV file
+- has to be created at the same level of settings.py

 ## EMAIL da django
 - create a .env file at the level of settings.py hallway_be > hallway_be with the data without '', no strings